 Some parents may not worry about their children’s baby teeth because they fall out anyway.

 “As dentists, we hear that fairly often, but it really isn’t true,” said Dr. John O’Brien.
-O’Brien is a regional dental director for Marshfield Clinic and dentist at the Family Health Center-Marshfield Dental Center, operated by Family Health Center of Marshfield, Inc. (FHC), in conjunction with the Clinic.
+O’Brien is a dentist at the Family Health Center-Marshfield Dental Center, operated by Family Health Center of Marshfield, Inc. (FHC), in conjunction with the Clinic.
 “Baby teeth serve as placeholders for permanent teeth so for good dental health, those teeth need proper care and maintenance.”

 Start early with cleaning and check-ups